uxking/vimEditing/Vim_Starter_Tutorial.md

 `:noh` - clears the highlight until next search
 `:syntax on` - syntax highlighting for certain files
 `:!` run a shell command - does not put the ouput in the vim session
+`:r!` - execute shell command and include output in your file.
+ > Example: `:r! date` - inserts the date into your file.
 `:f` - gives you information about the current file you are editing